ARU1-TEAM/Ubuntu-complete-install/README.md

 ## Customize Xfce

 ### Window Manager settings
-- First we will [download](https://www.gnome-look.org/p/1267246/) the nord theme.
+- First [download](https://www.gnome-look.org/p/1267246/) the nord theme.
+- Create a ".themes" folder at your ~/
+- Put the extracted file into the ".themes"

 ### Appearance settings